-87. Kaitlin Heri is currently a senior at SDSU majoring in Business.
-She is a resident of California for purposes of tuition at SDSU.

-88. Kaitlin is a member of the women's varsity track and field team at SDSU.

-89. Kaitlin has been an athlete for most of her life.
-Kaitlin chose SDSU because of its pole-vaulting program, and she loves the people she has been able to meet and the experiences she has had as a varsity student-athlete.

-90. During her time on the track and field team, Kaitlin has received partial athletic financial aid.
+- 123. Kaitlin Heri graduated from SDSU in May 2022 with a degree in Business.
+She was a resident of California for purposes of tuition at SDSU. - 124.
+Kaitlin is a member of the women's varsity track and field team at SDSU. - 125.
+Kaitlin has been an athlete for most of her life.
+Kaitlin chose SDSU because of its pole-vaulting program, and she loves the people she has been able to meet and the experiences she has had as a varsity student-athlete. - 126.
+During her time on the track and field team, Kaitlin has received partial athletic financial aid.
 She received \$3,000 her freshman year, she received \$8,800 her sophomore year.
 She received \$13,200 per year in her junior and senior years.
 Kaitlin is currently receiving fifth year aid in the amount of \$26,400.
 Kaitlin received a total of \$64,600 in athletic financial aid as a varsity student-athlete.